 Instructor Roles, Rights and Responsibilities

-Each member of the university has particular roles and responsibilities related to disability services.
+Each member of the university has particular roles and responsibilities related to Services for Students with Disabilities.
 The Office of Civil Rights (OCR) provides guidance on procedures used to determine and arrange accommodations.
-Disability Services and Project Success are designated at the university and charged with reviewing documentation and determining reasonable accommodations.
+Services for Students with Disabilities and Project Success are designated at the university and charged with reviewing documentation and determining reasonable accommodations.

 - Make reasonable accommodations as outlined on the Accommondation Recommendation Card